 Sending output to other locations

-PowerShell provides several cmdlets to pipe output to other locations as well, as the following table shows:
+PowerShell provides several cmdlets to pipe the output to other locations as well, as the following table shows:

 Cmdlet Description